alchemy-fr/Phraseanet-Docs/en/User/Guide/PhraseanetMenu.rst

 Access to notifications
 -----------------------

 The notifications are some information messages displayed in real time in the interface *Phraseanet Production*.
 Notifications give some information about the new available publications, validation requests, baskets receiving... *etc* to the user.

 **Click on the Notifications section to display them**.

-The notifications displayed in the interface are conveyed by the email's sending To manage the received notifications, access the :ref:`Information tab<PhraseanetMenu-Information>` of the account settings.
+The notifications displayed in the interface are conveyed by the email's sending To manage the received notifications, access
+:ref:`the information tab<PhraseanetMenu-Information>` of the account settings.

 Account settings access
 -----------------------

 Click on the user identifier  to display the account settings.
-A new page opens and displays the forms and lists in thematic tabs.
+A new page opens and displays forms and lists in thematic tabs.

 .. image:: ../../images/Moncompte.jpg
     :align: center

 .. _PhraseanetMenu-Information:

 Information tab
 ***************

 It regroups the personal information.
-The form allows to complete or modify :
+The form allows to complete or modify:

 * The identification information
 * The postal address, phone number or email address